Amitgm/normal-python-progs/README.md

 [2,3,3,3] -a two way split

 This is a game of strategy hence there are many ways to increase the points in your table.
-Note:- you cannot make an invalid split or make an even number increase.
+Note:- you cannot make an invalid split you will be asked to make the split again nor can you increase a even number.
+       If you do not wish to take a 2 when you get a 2 ,hit the enter button. else it will ask you to type yes.

 These are the basic rules.